Friday, December 2, 2011

 He raised apples and peaches on an already established well irrigated farm he purchased.

-He had a couple of good producing dairy cows from which grandma "put up" and sold butter.
+He had a couple of good producing dairy cows from which they "put up" and sold butter.

-Most of the family income came from a roadside fruit-stand grandma operated.
-From left to right in the staged 1920s photo above are Lydia Brown-Bailey (grandma), Verna Woolford-Bailey (grandma's sister-in-law), Marcus Bailey (grandma's brother-in-law), and Jackson Bailey (grandma's father-in-law -- my great granddad).
+Most of the family income came from a roadside fruit-stand they operated.
+From left to right in the staged 1920s photo above are Lydia Brown-Bailey, Verna Woolford-Bailey, Marcus Bailey, and Jackson Bailey.

 Frank's family in the photo above was taken in 1929.
 You'd have thought a farm would have been a great place to weather the Great Depression, but if nobody could afford to buy the food you produced you couldn't pay the mortgage.